Seaton, Devon: Holiday resort

 Many of the town buildings are Victorian, including a notable collection of large houses at Seaton Hole, but the town also has notable buildings from the 1930s and later periods.
 Seaton Town Hall, now used as a theatre, was completed in 1904.

 Recent history

 The area to the east of the retail area to the River Axe (mainly floodplain) has been the subject of a regeneration plan formulated in 2003 and approved in detail in 2009, despite local opposition.
 As of early 2011, the level of the site has been raised above flood level using a million tons of sand brought in by sea.
 A large Tesco supermarket and filling station have been built on one half of this site: the other half is to be offered for residential development.
 A Jurassic Coast Discovery Centre has also been erected nearby, being completed in 2016.
 A further residential development is planned along the riverside.

 As of October 2019 work has begun on a £200,000 skate-park.

+Demographics

+At the 2021 census, Seaton civil parish had a population of 7,688 people in 3,874 households.
+The Office for National Statistics also define a Seaton "built-up area" which excludes rural parts of the parish and had a population of 7,435 in 2021.